jeremytammik/tbc/a/1964_pick_sym_del_estorage.md

 The handler filters for the class of FamilySymbol* and shows a dialogue if the result yields more than 0 results.

-Note that not every thing in the project browser is a `FamilySymbol`; the parent `ElementType` class will cover more aspects such as system families.
+Note that not everything in the project browser is a `FamilySymbol`; the parent `ElementType` class will cover more aspects such as system families.

 You would have to continue execution in the handler and perhaps raise an external event to get an editable document status (I suspect the selection changed event doesn't give you that).